A to Z of Expatriate Mortgages

 mortgages where all salary is paid in sterling.
 A rare occurrence.

 …….
 Heritable Bank

-Unfortunately another victim of the Icelandic bank failures –
+Unfortunately, another victim of the Icelandic bank failures – part of

 lender", with first rate service, sensible underwriting and personnel who